 All applicants must:

 - Submit one letter of recommendation.
-A recommendation from a college instructor/professor or recent work or volunteer supervisor is preferred;
+A recommendation from a supervisor from a health care/disability related experience or a college faculty member is preferred.

 Please note that admission to the program is competitive.
 Meeting the minimum admission criteria does not guarantee admission.